strimzi/strimzi.github.io/_posts/2020-08-26-enforce-custom-resource-policies-with-opa-gatekeeper.md

 The policy takes the labels from the reviewed resource and compares them against the required labels from the parameters and decides if the resource is valid.

 Since the `ConstraintTemplate` is just a template, it does not have to know anything about the `strimzi.io/cluster` label.
-We can specifiy that in the constraint resource.
+We can specify that in the constraint resource.
 You can create this `ConstraintTemplate` just by calling `kubectl apply` on it.
 `ConstraintTemplate` is a global resource.
 So you do not need to specify any namespace.